 Apparently, you can eat out every in New York for 52 years without ever eating in the same place twice.
 From Michelin Star spots to amazing street food, NYC is most definitely the foodie capital of the United States.
 Unsurprisingly, when it comes to planning a trip there, you can end up with a huge list – Dan and I initially had well over 40 places on ours…!
 We didn’t quite manage 40 places, but we had a good go at it.
 We did manage to cram in several amazing places, some we wanted to visit, others were wildcards.

-I’ve already told you what to add to your NYC bucket list, but here are some of the dishes you HAVE to try when you’re in New York.
+I’ve already told you what to add to your NYC bucket list, but in this blog post, I am sharing the food you HAVE to try when you’re in the Big Apple!

 Cereal Milk Soft Serve at Milk Bar

 Since watching the Chef’s Table episode, Christina Tosi’s infamous Cereal Milk soft serve was high on the priority list.
 Tosi started Milk Bar after her incredible baking techniques got her recognised by Chef David Chang, who persuaded her to open up her first store in East Village, across the road from Momofoku.
 The ice cream is made from cereal soaked milk and topped with cornflakes.
 It’s sweet, but a little savoury and really creamy.
 You will definitely want to go back for more!

 Find it: Various locations across NYC